arobbins/articles/article1.md

 ```

-Remembering that Primitives are passed by value, when we set b equal to a, we're actually creating a new copy of a.
-Therefore when we change the value of b and then compare it to a, the value is not the same.
+Remembering that Primitives are compared and passed by value, when we set b equal to a, we're actually creating a new copy of a.
+Therefore when we change the value of b and then compare it to a, the value is not the same anymore.

 ## Summary